Code Snippet Replaceable Parameters

 In earlier versions of Visual Studio, replaceable parameters remained highlighted until you closed the file.

-By default, beginning in Visual Studio 2008, highlights appear only when the cursor is in the snippet.
+By default, highlights appear only when the cursor is in the snippet.
 You can change this behavior so that replaceable parameters are highlighted in all snippets that you have inserted since you opened the file.
 To do this, right-click anywhere in the document and then click Show Snippet Highlighting, To Turn off highlighting in all snippets, right-click anywhere in the document and then click Hide Snippet Highlighting.

 When the parameters in all inserted snippets are highlighted and you start editing code again, the highlights will disappear in all snippets except the one that you are editing.